 You will learn these skills and others.
 All of these skills can be used in other gardening techniques.
 Learning new skills can improve you as a person.
 You will also truly appreciate the end product.
-Not only as something that you can get high from but as something that you grew with your own hands.
+Not only as something you can get high from but as something you grew with your own hands.

 Imagine creating an entirely new strain of marijuana for you and your friends to enjoy.
 You can create a strain that will produce the effects that you want.
 Maybe you want a strain with higher THC.
 Maybe you want a strain with lower THC and higher CBD.
 Just remember to research what you want to do.
 It can make the whole process a lot easier.